-One of the best ways to introduce literacy skills to young kids is to focus the activity around their name.
-Young kids love themselves and they love their names.
+Young kids love themselves, and they love their names.
+That’s why one of the best ways to introduce literacy skills to young kids is to focus the activity around their names.

 Additional Rhyming Activities

-Here are some additional rhyming activities and printables for your kids.
+Here are some additional rhyming activities and printables by Early Learning Ideas for your kids.